thecodingmachine/graphqlite/website/versioned_docs/version-4.1/extend_type.md

 }
 ```

-<div class="alert alert-success">Type extension is a very powerful tool.
+<div class="alert alert--success">Type extension is a very powerful tool.
 Use it to add fields that needs to be
 computed from services not available in the entity.
 </div>